East Texas offers many enjoyable indoor and outdoor environments, attractions, and activities for families and friends visiting the town.

-Even though the boundary of East Texas or West Texas is mainly cultural and environmental rather than geographical, it broadly refers to areas in between the Texas border to the west and the Trinity River and Interstate 45 to the northwest.
+Even though the boundary of East Texas or West Texas is mainly cultural and environmental rather than geographical, it broadly refers to areas between the Texas border to the west and the Trinity River and Interstate 45 to the northwest.

-Longview hosts the Great Texas Balloon Competition every summer.
+Witness the Great Texas Balloon Competition

 Dr. Bill Bussey of Longview, who still runs Balloon Adventures USA, started the event.